 I’ve gotta say, the pictures look very nice, and this is probably the most impressive Centurion Lounge we’ve seen yet.
 Admittedly competition is heating up when it comes to the quality of credit card lounges, between the Chase Sapphire Lounges and Capital One Lounges (though Amex still has the advantage when it comes to the size of its lounge network).

 This Amex Centurion Lounge will be very popular

 It’s really exciting to see an Amex Centurion Lounge finally opening in Atlanta.
 For context, prior to this opening, Atlanta Airport has a total of a dozen lounges, including:

 As you can see, Delta passengers have plenty of choices, while others… don’t.
 So it’s an airport with a good amount of lounge capacity, but not much variety.

+Atlanta Airport has nine Sky Clubs for a reason, and a large percentage of the people accessing those lounges will also have Centurion Lounge access.
 Amex Centurion Lounges in general have crowding issues, given the huge demand for these lounges.
 In Atlanta I could see this playing out in one of two ways:

-- Those eligible for SkyClub and Centurion Lounge access will go to the Centurion Lounge for the superior food and drinks, in which case this lounge will be beyond crowded
+- Those eligible for Sky Club and Centurion Lounge access will go to the Centurion Lounge for the superior food and drinks, which will make the Sky Clubs a bit less crowded

-- Since just about everyone eligible for Centurion Lounge access also has SkyClub access (though guesting privileges differ for now), maybe people will just go to the lounge closest to their gate, and not seek out the Centurion Lounge
+- Since just about everyone eligible for Centurion Lounge access also has Sky Club access, maybe people will just go to the lounge closest to their gate, and not seek out the Centurion Lounge

 Personally I think the former is a much more likely outcome than the latter, but I could be wrong.